okeowo-cloud/alx-low_level_programming/0x00-hello_world/README.md

 6-size.c: Program prints the size of various types on the computer it is compiled and run on.
 Program return 0.

+100-intel: Script generates the assembly code (Intel syntax) of a C code and save it in an output file.